opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_Cohere_Rerank_model.md

   }
 }
 ```
-Response:
-We can see the response returns ""Carson City is the capital city of the American state of Nevad" at top which is wrong.
+The first document in the response is `Carson City is the capital city of the American state of Nevada`, which is incorrect.
 ```
 {
   "took": 0,